birdLark/birdLark.github.io/faq/faq.md

 Refer to issue:[#488](https://github.com/apache/incubator-birdLark/issues/488) [#382](https://github.com/apache/incubator-birdLark/issues/382)

-**FAQ 18.** How does birdlarkaccess kerberos-authenticated HDFS, YARN, Hive and other resources?
+**FAQ 18.** How does birdLarkaccess kerberos-authenticated HDFS, YARN, Hive and other resources?

 Please refer to: [#590](https://github.com/apache/incubator-birdLark/issues/590)

 **FAQ 19.** How to troubleshoot NoClassDefFoundError, ClassNotFoundException and other issues?

-There is a high probability that there are multiple different versions of the corresponding Jar package class loaded in the Java classpath, because of the conflict of the load order, instead of really missing this Jar, please modify this birdlarkstartup command, add the following parameters to the spark-submit submission place, and debug in detail through the output log.
+There is a high probability that there are multiple different versions of the corresponding Jar package class loaded in the Java classpath, because of the conflict of the load order, instead of really missing this Jar, please modify this birdLarkstartup command, add the following parameters to the spark-submit submission place, and debug in detail through the output log.

 ```
 spark-submit --verbose